recommenders-team/recommenders/README.md

 - [Model Select and Optimize](examples/04_model_select_and_optimize): Tuning and optimizing hyperparameters for recommender models
 - [Operationalize](examples/05_operationalize): Operationalizing models in a production environment on Azure

-Several utilities are provided in [reco_utils](reco_utils) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
+Several utilities are provided in [recommenders](recommenders) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
 Implementations of several state-of-the-art algorithms are included for self-study and customization in your own applications.
-See the [reco_utils documentation](https://readthedocs.org/projects/microsoft-recommenders/).
+See the [recommenders documentation](https://readthedocs.org/projects/microsoft-recommenders/).

 For a more detailed overview of the repository, please see the documents on the [wiki page](https://github.com/microsoft/recommenders/wiki/Documents-and-Presentations).